Dawn-Of-Eve/.github/profile/README.md

 1. **Awesome Optimisers**: A repository built with love and care for Optimiser Researchers to speed up going from beginner to Godly optimally.
 Literature review should not hold you back anymore.
 2. **Nadir**: A python library built on top of PyTorch for faster, bleeding edge, general purpose optimisers that can get you to the point of ***Nadir*** the fastest.
 3. **Deki** : A library for creating beautiful and interactice visuals of optimisation paths of various optimisers.
-Because we belive that seeing is believing!
+Because we belive that _seeing is believing_!
 4. ***More coming soon, sit tight***